schmikolai/rewrite-gpt/README.md

 ## Legal

-This extension will use the configured API key to make requests to a third party API according to their pricing model.
-The author of this extension assumes no liability to any costs incurred.
+This extension will use the configured API key to make requests to a third-party API according to their pricing model.
+The author of this extension assumes no liability for any costs incurred.